MastaBaba/LoremFlickr/README.md

 Inside the includes folder, add dan-coulter's phpFlickr.

 You might want to add a cronjob to clean the cache of old files.

+Depending on where you've put your files, you might need to update the .htaccess file to make sure redirects point to image.php in the right folder.
 ## How to use
 Point your browser to, depending on where you put the files, http://your-website.com/g/320/240/paris,girl/all